marco-wilhelm/marco-wilhelm.github.io/index.md

    _Proceedings of the 16th Edition of the European Conference on Logics in Artificial Intelligence (JELIA), 2019_
 0. **Evaluating Reactive ASP by Formal Belief Revision** Jonas Philipp Haldimann, <ins>Marco Wilhelm</ins>, and Gabriele Kern-Isberner.
-   _Workshop on Hybrid Reasoning and Learning (HRL) at the 16th International Conference on Principles of Knowledge Representation and Reasoning (KR), 2018_
+   _Workshop on Hybrid Reasoning and Learning (HRL) at the 16th International Conference on Principles of Knowledge Representation and Reasoning (KR), 2018 (not archived)_
 0. **A Generalized Iterative Scaling Algorithm for Maximum Entropy Model Computations Respecting Probabilistic Independencies**
    <ins>Marco Wilhelm</ins>, Gabriele Kern-Isberner, Marc Finthammer, and Christoph Beierle.
    _Proceedings of the 10th International Symposium on Foundations of Information and Knowledge Systems (FOIKS), 2018_